lino-framework/voga/docs/index.rst

   print(lino_faggio.SETUP_INFO['long_description'])

 This document is meant for system administrators and developers.
-Other resources about *Lino-Faggio* are:
+Other resources about *Lino Faggio* are:

 - :ref:`User Manual <faggio.userdocs>`
 - `Official Online demo <http://faggio-demo.lino-framework.org/>`_